 Again, consult your tax and accounting professionals for guidance and compliance.

 Some companies opt to hire contractors instead of employees, in large part to save on the high cost of having them "on the books," which could easily inflate your payroll costs by 20% - 30%.
 Other advantages include:

 - Flexibility to expand or contract your workforce as needed.
 Hire for a specific project, and the expense is gone with the project is done.
 It's preordained so there's no trauma or legal trouble that can accompany letting someone go.

 - Greater efficiency because many independent contracts bring specialized expertise, which also eliminates the time and cost of training.

-- Potentially fewer lawsuits as independent contractors are not protected by such state and federal laws as the right to the minimum wage or overtime, protection against certain discrimination, the right to form a union or take paid sick leave.
+- Potentially fewer lawsuits as independent contractors are not protected by such state and federal laws like the right to the minimum wage or overtime, protection against certain discrimination, the right to form a union or take paid sick leave.

 Some disadvantages include:

 - Less control because independent contracts are just that, independent.
 Also, if you exercise too much control, the IRS may think they are really employees

 - Less stability in the workforce.
 These folks come and go, which also means less loyalty.